Introduction

 species presence, but the count can be optionally multiplied by the area

-of each pixel by providing a pixel_area
+of each pixel by providing a pixel_area value in the

 desired units.
-Here we also added a mutate
+Here we also added a mutate argument to the

 results to clearly specify the units used.
 Either way, the results are

-structured to align with the results of sum_metrics()
+structured to align with the results of sum_metrics() used

 above for summarizing the total landscapes scores for the simple